 Mark has written a number of critically acclaimed and award-winning books, from material culture studies such as Wagons for the Santa Fe Trade(University of New Mexico Press, 2000) to his bestselling nonfiction titles for HarperCollins:To Hell on a Fast Horse: The Untold Story of Billy the Kid and Pat Garrett (2010); Shot All To Hell: Jesse James, the Northfield Raid, and the Wild West's Greatest Escape (2013); and Rough Riders: Theodore Roosevelt, His Cowboy Regiment, and the Immortal Charge Up San Juan Hill (2016).
 Mark's latest book is The Earth Is All That Lasts: Crazy Horse, Sitting Bull, and the Last Stand of the Great Sioux Nation, which was chosen by True West magazine as the best nonfiction book of 2022.

 As an authority on the American West, Mark has frequently been an on-air expert for national broadcast and cable networks, public radio, and for several podcasts.
-He's appeared on the History Channel, PBS American Experience, ABC World News, AMC, the Travel Channel, American Heroes Channel, Encore Westerns Channel, Book TV, NPR's All Things Considered, and BBC Radio.
+He's appeared on the History Channel, PBS American Experience, ABC World News, AMC, the Travel Channel, Japanese Public Television, American Heroes Channel, Encore Westerns Channel, Book TV, NPR's All Things Considered, and BBC Radio.